The Earp Distilling Co Story Skip to content

 An automotive repair shop called The City Garage was opened in 1914.

-World War 1 impacted both the family and the business.
+World War I impacted both the family and the business.
 Mr and Mrs Charles Earp suffered a grievous loss when their son Reggie was killed in France.
 Serving as a gunner in the 10th Field Artillery Brigade, Reggie was struck by shrapnel while operating his gun in action.

-The sale of Model T Ford cars indicated a profitable future, and the produce store closed in April 1930.
+After the war, the decision was made to end wholesale grocery distribution, followed by the upgrade of The City Garage to the title of Earp's Motors Ltd. The sale of Model T Ford cars indicated a profitable future, and the produce store closed in April 1930.
 The end of the first 50 years of the company was also the end of an era.

 Improvement in business was evident in 1934 with significant growth in the main product lines of plaster and cement.
 Arnott's biscuit distribution was a useful line that continued on after the end of the produce business.